cochran-at-niche/cs101/2_DataStructures/4_SearchingSorting/README.md

 already implemented for you, and `dyn_arr_sort`, which you must implement yourself with one of the O(n log n) sorting algorithms mentioned above.

-After you are done and your implementation is passing the unit tests (`make test`), run `make compare` to see how your algorithm compares with insertion sort on different input sizes!
+After you are done and your implementation is passing the tests, run `make compare` to see how your algorithm compares with insertion sort on arrays of different sizes!

 ### Prerequisites